 Among Valbuena’s accomplishments is the work he’s done to connect international students on campus.
 He was born in the Philippines and grew up in Dubai, attending international school as one of the few Filipinos, with classmates from Europe, Asia, Africa and the Middle East.
 In Dubai, he says, he didn’t embrace his Filipino roots.
 That changed when he came to Syracuse University and met not only Filipino Americans, but Filipinos, like himself, who’d lived in other countries.
 This newfound sense of community led him to found the Filipino Student Association (FSA).
-“I saw this pride and I was so inspired that they were enjoying the language and culture like I never did,” he says.
+“I saw this pride, and I was so inspired that they were enjoying the language and culture like I never did,” he says.
 “I thought what a great concept it would be to have space where we can all enjoy that together.
 We have Filipinos from all over the world here at the University, and the FSA creates a great sense of community and family for us.”

 Unforgettable Lessons Abroad

-Last fall, a longtime interest in Prague led Valbuena to Syracuse Abroad’s Exploring Central Europe program.
+In fall 2018, a longtime interest in Prague led Valbuena to Syracuse Abroad’s Exploring Central Europe program.
 Based in Wroclaw, Poland, the program introduces students to cities and sites connected to World War II, the Holocaust and Soviet totalitarianism—places where memories of conflict and reconciliation are ever present—and the role of social justice.
 The experience proved influential far beyond his desire to visit Prague.

-He met people whose intelligence he admired, learned the value of an open mind and strengthened his interest in identity.
+Valbuena met people whose intelligence he admired, learned the value of an open mind and strengthened his interest in identity.
 He also contributed to the program’s Urban Labs Central Europe website (urbanlabsce.eu), writing an essay on an Austro-Turkish community and producing a documentary on a Polish activist who assists Romani people.
 “The best five months of my life were in Central Europe,” he says.
 “After that semester, I was looking at everything through the lens of memory.”

-That view inspired Valbuena, the first in his family to study in America, to apply for a 2019-20 Remembrance Scholarship, which he was awarded last spring.
+That view inspired Valbuena, the first in his family to study in the U.S., to apply for a 2019-20 Remembrance Scholarship, which he was awarded last spring.
 “I read about the victims of Pan Am Flight 103 and was mesmerized by the stories,” he says.
 “Remembering every name, every family, mother, father and student is important.
 I’m so grateful I’m one of the 35 scholars.
 They are people I look up to and the scholarship opened my network to some amazing people.”

 He thrives in digital media and, by combining his Newhouse major with a minor in data analytics from the School of Information Studies, hopes those interests will serve him well in the job market.
 “Newhouse made me aware of what I wanted to do and didn’t want to do,” he says.
 “The structure of the Newhouse core helped me navigate through what I might want to feature in my studies.
 With my minor, I want to pursue data analytics through the lens of film and TV.”

 Film, photography, fashion and graphic design all fuel his creativity.
 He especially revels in photography and video and has recently been captivated by film photography.
 “It’s a whole different platform for me,” he says.
-“You only have 36 chances to capture the perfect photo and that’s when I learned the beauty of that level of photography.
+“You only have 36 chances to capture the perfect photo, and that’s when I learned the beauty of that level of photography.
 It keeps me aware of what is beautiful around me and helps me frame the world in what I perceive as beauty.”

 And credit Syracuse for his fashion sense.
 The heat of Dubai requires cool, practical clothing, he says, but living in Central New York introduced him to coats, boots and scarves.
 “When I first witnessed fall here—the beautiful orange-colored trees, the falling leaves—I also found out about scarves,” he says.
-“I discovered I was born to be warm and cozy and since then I’ve loved fashion.
+“I discovered I was born to be warm and cozy, and since then I’ve loved fashion.
 It doesn’t mean I’m good at it, but fashion is definitely one of the ways I communicate my sense of aesthetics.”

-One of the best lessons I’ve learned here and something I’m always working toward is I function as part of a greater whole.
+One of the best lessons I’ve learned here and something I’m always working toward is that I function as part of a greater whole.

 This story was first published on October 17, 2019 and last updated on .